 We’re calling this the Tesla of sous vide machines.
 Oliso took innovation to a new level with this all-in-one smart sous vide and induction cooktop.
 Not only can you can use this device to cook a meal at a perfect temperature via the sous vide oven, but you can also sear the food on the cooktop once finished.
 Talk about understanding your target audience!
 While sous vide ovens are typically viewed as too bulky of an appliance to store, the Oliso PRO sous vide machine serves as a multi-purpose kitchen appliance.
 In turn, this makes it perfect for small spaces that may not warrant a full stove (RVs, tiny houses, etc.) and just as suitable for standard kitchens.
 If you’re looking for a sous vide machine that will offer more cooking options than the competition, this is one for you.

-The Sous Vide Supreme Demi water oven makes our list as an ideal compact sous vide machine.
+The Sous Vide Supreme Touch water oven makes our list as an ideal compact sous vide machine.
 If you’re looking for an all-in-one sous vide machine that doesn’t take up much space, the Demi model fits the bill.
-Holding up to 8.7 liters of water, this sous vide oven can still cook up to 12 four-ounce portions of food at a time, just in a far smaller and less bulky package than the competition.
+Holding up to 9 liters of water, this sous vide oven can still cook up to 12 four-ounce portions of food at a time, just in a far smaller and less bulky package than the competition.
 It also features a whisper-quiet, no turbulence thermal system to ensure you receive accurate temperature control for perfect meals every time.
 This machine delivers the sous vide goods without dominating your entire countertop.

 Sous Vide Machine Buying Guide